genughaben/ember-cli-matomo/README.md

 ## Configuration

-This addon is configured via your application's `config/environment.js` file by adding two configuration options: `ENV.piwik.sid` and `ENV.piwik.url`.
+This addon is configured via your application's `config/environment.js` file by adding two configuration options: `ENV.piwik.sid` (site Id) and `ENV.piwik.url`.
+Alternatively, the relevant key may be named `matomo` instead of `piwik` (with the latter taking precedence in case both are present).

 In order to configure your application, add the following object to your
 environments: